Adventures in the Costa Rica Rainforest: Crazy Bird DancesJune 7, 2019

-From Moonwalking birds to beach walks to waterfall swims in the jungle, a stay at the Portasol Living eco-community in Costa Rica is a real adventure!
+From Moonwalking birds to beach walks to waterfall swims in the jungle, a stay at the Portasol Living eco-community is full of adventures in the Costa Rica rainforest!

 Red-capped manakins, for instance, stake out a staging area called a “lek” – a visible branch serves well – where they can show off to impress the ladies.
 While skittering in a frenzied sideways “Moonwalk” along the branch, males snap and pop special feathers on their wings, along with making buzzing and whirring sounds, to call females to their dance floor.
 They’re also telling other males to back off.

 It was this showy mating ritual our small group of bird watchers hoped to see.

 We had come to a small rainforest river valley on the central Pacific coast of Costa Rica, by Matapalo Beach, to Portasol Living sustainable real estate development.
 Portasol’s 1,300 acres of protected forest are smack-dab in the center of an active wildlife corridor between Manuel Antonio National Park to the north, the Hacienda Baru Wildlife Refuge to the south, and the Savegre Biosphere Reserve next door.
 It promised some lively birding.

 While others in the group were seasoned birders, I was a complete novice.
 They had their special birding binoculars and came armed with a list of birds they wanted to see to add to their considerable repertoire out of Costa Rica’s 901 species.
 I didn’t know the difference between a Woodcreeper and a Warbler.

 Our birding adventure begins..